 THE TRI-TIP SANDWICH

-The Tri-Tip Sandwich was born to tailgate.
+The Tri-Tip sandwich was born to tailgate or homegate.
 It’s a non-fussy, condiment-free meat lover’s heaven.
-All you need is some marinated tri-tip steak, a grill and a few ciabatta buns.
-The marinade can be anything from Worchestshire sauce with honey to balsamic vinegar with olive oil.
+All you need is some marinated steak, a grill, and a few ciabatta buns.
+The marinade can be anything from Worchestershire sauce with honey to balsamic vinegar with olive oil.
 Just don’t forget to have your grill on full blast and those buns waiting open for that hot grilled meat.

 Find one of our favorite recipes for this delicious sandwich here.